FAQ

 Q: How much will I pay for membership in your organization?

-A: Following an initial $50 application fee, our membership dues are monthly and vary based on the number of medications with which you need assistance--as low as $79/month and $40 per medication there after.
+A: Following an initial $50 administration fee, our membership dues are monthly and vary based on the number of medications with which you need assistance--as low as $79/month.
 At this price, our members typically save at least 70-80% of the retail cost they would be paying at a pharmacy.

 Q: What if I decide to cancel my membership?
 Am I eligible for a refund?